-A common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys and liver are working.
+A common blood test, the blood urea nitrogen (BUN) test reveals important information about how well your kidneys are working.
 A BUN test measures the amount of urea nitrogen that's in your blood.

 Here's how your body typically forms and gets rid of urea nitrogen:

 - Your liver produces ammonia — which contains nitrogen — after it breaks down proteins used by your body's cells.

 - The nitrogen combines with other elements, such as carbon, hydrogen and oxygen, to form urea, which is a chemical waste product.